SolalPirelli/solalpirelli.github.io/_guides/writing.md

 **List the main threats to the validity of your work**, at least internal, construct, and external validity, though you could do more.
 _Internal_ validity is whether the effect you measured is linked to the cause you intended to vary.
-For instance, if you try to correlate patient outcomes after the fact to the kind of medicine they were prescribed, this link is threatened by sicker patients being prescribed stronger medicine, making sickness level is a hidden variable.
+For instance, if you try to correlate patient outcomes after the fact to the kind of medicine they were prescribed, this link is threatened by sicker patients being prescribed stronger medicine, making sickness level a hidden variable.
 _Construct_ validity is whether the low-level metrics you measured are representative of the high-level constructs you intended to measure.
 For instance, when measuring treatment effectiveness, the link between health measurements and the construct of medicine effectiveness is threatened by the placebo effect.
 _External_ validity is whether the findings are generalizable to other contexts, which is naturally in conflict with internal validity since more controlled experiments have clearer correlation links but weaker generalizability.